shangll/shangll.github.io/_pages/cv.md

 ======
 Education
 * Ph.D. in Cognitive Neuroscience, Donders Institute for Brain, Cognition and Behaviour in Nijmegen, Netherlands
-* MS in Psychology, National Cheng Kung University in Taiwan, China

 Current Work
-* Visiting researcher at Donders Institute for Brain, Cognition and Behaviour in Nijmegen, Netherlands
+* Lecturer (AP) at Liaoning University in Shenyang, China

 Skills